jacopok/jacopok.github.io/_pages/projects.md

 1. Learning to play bass
 1. Secret project with Filippo
 1. Make a page on this website with matplotlib tips and tricks
+1. Can we include the full-relativistic eleastic medium treatment from Belgacem+24 in a seismic simulation code?

 ##### Questions